iriusrisk/IriusRisk-Central/Integrations/DiffLibraryCountermeasures/README.md

 reference.
 If no reference is specified, then an overview of libraries comparing their revision numbers will be output.

-options:
+### Options:
-  -h, --help            show this help message and exit --l_key KEY           The API key for the 'left' instance being queried --l_domain DOMAIN     The domain for the 'left' instance being queried --l_port NUM          The port number for the 'left' instance; default: 443 --r_key KEY           The API key for the 'right' instance being queried --r_domain DOMAIN     The domain for the 'right' instance being queried --r_port NUM          The port number for the 'right' instance; default: 443 -l REF, --library REF
-                        The reference of the library to examine -i, --ignore_identical
-                        Do not output contents of unchanged libraries -d, --debug           Print extended information to stdout/stderr -q, --quiet           Only print error messages to stdout -o DEST, --output DEST
-                        Output results to the indicated file; default:
+    -h, --help             show this help message and exit --l_key KEY            The API key for the 'left' instance being queried --l_domain DOMAIN      The domain for the 'left' instance being queried --l_port NUM           The port number for the 'left' instance; default: 443 --r_key KEY            The API key for the 'right' instance being queried --r_domain DOMAIN      The domain for the 'right' instance being queried --r_port NUM           The port number for the 'right' instance; default: 443 -l REF, --library REF  The reference of the library to examine -i, --ignore_identical Do not output contents of unchanged libraries -d, --debug            Print extended information to stdout/stderr -q, --quiet            Only print error messages to stdout -o DEST, --output DEST Output results to the indicated file; default: 'results.csv' --proxy_port NUM       The proxy server port; required if --proxy_url specified --proxy_url URL        The proxy server URL, if present
-                        'results.csv'
-  --proxy_port NUM      The proxy server port; required if --proxy_url
-                        specified
-  --proxy_url URL       The proxy server URL, if present

-OUTPUT:
+### Output:
 Output can be directed to stdout by passing the arguments '-o - -q'.
 The minus-sign passed to the -o parameter indicates output to stdout, while -q ensures that no spurious data is output via logs.